neilgmacy/JSONDemoApp/README.md

-# Parsing JSON Using Jackson
+# Parsing JSON in Android Using Jackson

-This recipe shows how to use [Jackson][jackson] to parse a JSON response from a server.
+This recipe shows how to use [Jackson][jackson] in an Android app to parse a JSON response from a server.

 ## Add dependencies